Category: Pushback and Human Rights Violations

 At 20:03h CET, we receive a video where someone is clearly heard speaking Greek shortly before a masked man boards the boat and shouts in English to the people to stand back.
 This video is the last contact we have with the people.
 None of the numbers we were communicating with before work anymore.

-Finally, nearly 48 hours later, on 22 October 2020, relatives inform us that the people were pushed back to Turkey.
-They were forcibly brought back roughly 200 NM into Turkish waters where they were forced into inflatable life rafts.
 According to information we received through relatives and the people themselves and as reported above, they were picked up by the Turkish Coast Guard in two different spots off the coast of Mugla: one group in the Marmaris district, another group near Datça.

 The following testimony tells the story from the perspective of one of the passengers, a refugee from Syria: